OpenGlobalMind/old-ogm-wiki/README.md

 To edit this wiki, clone or fork the [OGM Wiki repo](https://github.com/OpenGlobalMind/ogm-wiki), and push or make a pull request back.

+Ask Pete for help when you need it.

 ## OGM Wiki Conventions

 When creating a page, please put it into an appropriate top-level or sub-level directory.
-If it's not obvious where to put a new page, or if you're using software that will automatically create pages, please point it into the "New Pages" top-level directory.
+If it's not obvious where to put a new page, or if you're using software that will automatically create pages, please point it into the `_new-pages` top-level directory.

+When embedding images or adding other non-Markdown files, consider putting them in the `_attachments` top-level directory.